pipelight/doc.pipelight/introduction/why.md

   Pipelight logs are verbose and easy to access.
   You won't ever miss a single byte of a pipeline execution (real commands, stdin, stdout and return statements).

+## Server provisionning

+Can be used to wrap ansible or to replace it.

 ## Made for efficency